keptn/community/mentorship/gsod/2022/project-ideas.md

   This deliverable will update or replace the existing documentation.
 - New example projects that demonstrate key Keptn capabilities to newcomer users and potential adopters.
   This deliverable will update or replace the existing documentation and tutorials.
-- Restructure existing documentation to user and administrator guidelines and developer guides.
+- Restructure existing guides and explanatory documentation into user, administrator, and developer guides.
-- Reference pages for key information and concepts that are not specific to Keptn versions.
+- Reference pages for key information and concepts that are appropriate for all Keptn versions.

 ### Details for each deliverable